eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ```
 ## Conclusion

 Now our UDP server is capable of handling multiple client requests simultaneously.
 Here we have achieved concurrency using multithreading.
 We are creating a new thread for each of the incoming client requests.
-In the next stage we will see how to make a server concurrent using epoll mechanism which is used by most of modern web servers for obtaining concurrency.
+In this stage we worked with UDP protocol.
+However, starting from the next stage onwards we will continue with the TCP protocol itself.
+In the next stage we will see how to make a server concurrent using epoll mechanism which is used by most of the modern web servers for obtaining concurrency.